Dhyey-chauhan/Java-Script/README.md

 # part - 6
 racticed JavaScript functions with parameters, return values, and reusability.
 Focused on modular coding for cleaner web development.

+# part - 7
+Explored this keyword, arrow functions, and error handling with try-catch.
+Covered miscellaneous JavaScript concepts for deeper understanding.